 Timken Museum of Art in Balboa Park is Always Free

-A visit to the Timken Museum of Art, Balboa Park’s free art museum, is priceless.
-This small institution’s collection features European Masters (including the only Rembrandt on public display in San Diego), 18th and 19th-century American art, and Russian icons.
-People typically spend an hour or more here.
+People typically spend an hour or more at the Timken Museum of Art, Balboa Park’s free art museum.
+Their collection features European Masters (including the only Rembrandt on public display in San Diego), 18th and 19th-century American art, and Russian icons.
+Non-flash photography is welcome.

 San Diego Mineral & Gem Society Museum